Do you have your “listing eye” on tenant-occupied single-family houses that are owned by someone in a distant city?

 If you’re not already familiar with the rules, you’d be wise to do your homework and get acquainted with at least one tax attorney and Qualified Intermediary before using that letter.

 Begin mailing to absentee owners of tenant-occupied single family houses before the day is over…

 When you order, you’ll immediately be sent a download link to these letters in Word format in a zip file.
 Open the file, save the letters, personalize them, and get mailing!

-When I write a set of 5 or more custom letters the fee is $75 each.
-You get all 6 of these letters for only $47.
-That’s a savings of $403 – and all you have to do is customize with your city name and your own contact information!
+You get all 6 of these letters for only $49 – and all you have to do to begin using them is customize with your city name and your own contact information!

 Are you also seeing vacant homes that have absentee owners?